theryann/theryann/README.md

 - 👀 I’m interested in finding cool patterns in data
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on finding that missing semicolon
-- 📫 How to reach me: push to my repo and write ma a commit message
+- 📫 How to reach me: push to my repo and write me a commit message

 <!---
 theryann/theryann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.